duhyuncho1994/BA2025DUCHO/README.md

 # Project: An experimental comparison of active learning algorithms on fixed data sets

 This project investigates how active learning algorithms perform in a passive learning environment (when only a static fixed sample (passive dataset) is available).
-In this setting, the learner issues membership and equivalence queries, which are answered by a passive teacher using pre-defined strategies.
-Various strategies are compared to handle unknown words during membership queries (MQs).
+In this setting, the learner issues membership queries(MQs) and equivalence queries (EQs), which are answered by a passive teacher using pre-defined strategies.
+Various strategies are compared to handle unknown words during membership queries.

 ---